-With Super Bowl 51 now complete, concussion awareness is in the spotlight.
-Males playing football have a 75% chance of sustaining this type of traumatic brain injury, and female soccer players have a 50% chance for concussion.
+Males playing football have a 75% chance of sustaining concussions, and female soccer players have a 50% chance.
 The Center for Disease Control has estimated that somewhere between 1.6 million and 3.8 million concussions occur each year.
 Clearly, the problem is widespread.

 But instead of turning the other cheek about a controversial sports injury, we can all become more knowledgeable.
 New studies and statistics on both the short and long-term repercussions of concussions have come to light, alongside a popular movie about the effects of head injuries in sports.